arjuns007/CryptOS/README.md

 * CryptoCurrency Guide is there for someone who is absolutely new in Crypto and is looking for some guide and knowledge.

 * **CryptOS USP, which makes it different and unique from other similar platforms like CoinDCX, WazirX, CoinSwitch Kuber etc. is the feature of CryptoCurrency Price Prediction Forecast.
-CryptOS uses Machine Learning Algorithms on the backend and upon the historical performance of a crypto, forecasts its price with an excellent accuracy**
+CryptOS uses Machine Learning Algorithms on the backend and upon the historical performance of a crypto, forecasts its price with an excellent accuracy.**